Individual Appointments with Academic Skills

 How can I book an appointment?

-Appointments can be booked via the Stop 1 Booking System up to two weeks in advance.
+Appointments can be booked via the student services booking system up to two weeks in advance.
 The service is popular, so book your appointments early (1 or 1 ½ weeks before you want the appointment is a good idea).

 I’m having trouble booking an appointment.
 What can I do?